Pyromagne/SFML-Button/README.md

 The SFML Button Library is a C++ library built using the SFML Graphics Library.
 It is designed to help developers create interactive and customizable button elements for their SFML-based projects.
 The library provides two button classes: RectButton and EllipseButton.

-## Button Class

-The `Button` class is the base class for both rectangular and circular buttons.
-It defines the common properties and functions that the buttons share.
-The class has the following public functions:

-- `void getButtonStatus(sf::RenderWindow&, sf::Event&)`: This function updates the status of the button based on the mouse events.
-- `void draw(sf::RenderWindow&)`: This function draws the button on the screen.
-- `void setButtonLable(std::string, const sf::Color&, float)`: This function sets the label of the button, the text color, and the character size.
-- `void setButtonFont(sf::Font&)`: This function sets the font of the button.

-The class also has the following public properties:

-- `bool isHover`: This property is true if the mouse is hovering over the button.
-- `bool isPressed`: This property is true if the button is pressed.
-- `bool autoSize`: This property is true if the button should be automatically resized based on the label size.
-- `bool enabled`: This property is true if the button can be pressed by the user.

-## RectButton

-The RectButton class is a subclass of the Button class, which provides the base functionality for the button.
-The RectButton class allows you to create rectangular buttons with customizable size and position.
-The class provides methods for detecting the button's status (i.e., whether it is hovered over or pressed), drawing the button to the screen, and setting the button's label and font.

-The `RectButton` class is a rectangular button that inherits from the `Button` class.
-It has the following constructors:

-- `RectButton(const sf::Vector2f)`: This constructor creates a button with a specified size.
-- `RectButton(const sf::Vector2f, const sf::Vector2f)`: This constructor creates a button with a specified size and position.
-- `RectButton(bool autoSize, const sf::Vector2f)`: This constructor creates a button with a specified position and an auto-size option.

-The class also has the following public function:

-- `void getButtonStatus(sf::RenderWindow&, sf::Event&)`: This function updates the status of the button based on the mouse events.
-- `void draw(sf::RenderWindow&)`: This function draws the button on the screen.
-- `void setButtonLable(std::string, const sf::Color&, float)`: This function sets the label of the button, the text color, and the character size.
-- `void setButtonFont(sf::Font&)`: This function sets the font of the button.

-## EllipseButton

-The EllipseButton class is another subclass of the Button class.
-This class allows you to create circular buttons with customizable size and position.
-The class provides methods for detecting the button's status and drawing the button to the screen.

-The `EllipseButton` class is a circular button that inherits from the `Button` class.
-It has the following constructors:

-- `EllipseButton(float radius)`: This constructor creates a button with a specified radius.
-- `EllipseButton(float radius, const sf::Vector2f)`: This constructor creates a button with a specified radius and position.

-The class also has the following public function:

-- `void getButtonStatus(sf::RenderWindow&, sf::Event&)`: This function updates the status of the button based on the mouse events.
-- `void draw(sf::RenderWindow&)`: This function draws the button on the screen.

-The class also has the following public properties:

-- `sf::CircleShape button`: This property is the circle shape of the button.

-Sure, here's an example usage of the `RectButton` class:
+## API Documentation

+The library provides a `Button` base class and a `RectButton` derived class:

+### `Button`

+The `Button` class is a pure virtual class that defines the interface for all buttons in the library.
+It provides the following pure virtual methods:

+- `getButtonStatus(sf::RenderWindow&, sf::Event&)`: gets the current status of the button (hovered, pressed, etc.) based on user interaction with the button.
+- `draw(sf::RenderWindow&)`: draws the button on a given window.
+- `setButtonFont(sf::Font&)`: sets the font of the button label.
+- `setButtonLable(std::string, const sf::Color&, float)`: sets the text, color, and size of the button label.

+The `Button` class also provides the following member variables:

+- `isHover`: a boolean indicating whether the button is currently being hovered over by the user.
+- `isPressed`: a boolean indicating whether the button is currently being pressed by the user.
+- `isActive`: a boolean indicating whether the button is currently active or not.
+- `autoSize`: a boolean indicating whether the button should automatically resize to fit its label.
+- `buttonLabel`: an `sf::Text` object representing the label of the button.
+- `mousePosWindow`: an `sf::Vector2i` representing the current position of the mouse on the window.
+- `mousePosView`: an `sf::Vector2f` representing the current position of the mouse on the view.
+- `buttonPos`: an `sf::Vector2f` representing the position of the button.
+- `labelRect`: an `sf::FloatRect` representing the rectangle bounding the button label.
+- `label`: a string representing the text of the button label.

+### `RectButton`

+The `RectButton` class is a derived class of `Button` that provides a rectangular button implementation.
+It provides the following methods:

+- `RectButton(const sf::Vector2f)`: constructs a rectangular button with the given size.
+- `RectButton(const sf::Vector2f, const sf::Vector2f)`: constructs a rectangular button with the given size and position.
+- `RectButton(const sf::Vector2f, bool autoSize)`: constructs a rectangular button with the given size, and optionally automatically sizes the button to fit its label.

+The `RectButton` class also provides the following member variables:

+- `button`: an `sf::RectangleShape` representing the rectangular shape of the button.
+- `buttonRect`: an `sf::FloatRect` representing the rectangle bounding of the button.

+### `EllipseButton`

+The `EllipseButton` class is a derived class of `Button` that provides a elliptical button implementation.
+It provides the following methods:

+`EllipseButton(float radius)`: construct an EllipseButton object with the given radius.
+`EllipseButton(float radius, const sf::Vector2f)`: construct an EllipseButton object with the given radius and position.
+`EllipseButton(const sf::Vector2f, bool autoSize)`: construct an EllipseButton object with the given position and autoSize property.

+The `EllipseButton` class also provides the following member variables:

+- `button`: representing the circular shape of the button.
+- `buttonRect`: representing the rectangle bounding of the button.

 ## Example Usage